aptos-labs/aptos-core/aptos-move/framework/aptos-token/doc/token.md

 <a id="0x3_token_ECOLLECTIONS_NOT_PUBLISHED"></a>

-There isn't any collection under this account
+There isn&apos;t any collection under this account

 <pre><code>const ECOLLECTIONS_NOT_PUBLISHED: u64 &#61; 1;<br/></code></pre>